afrozhussain/afrozhussain.github.io/_posts/2016-09-18-hadoop-instllation-01.md

 $ sudo chown -R hduser /usr/local
 ```

 ## 5. Setting environment
 open .bashrc file in gedit to add content

 ```
 $ sudo gedit ~/.bashrc
 ```

-add following content and save the file.
-Please write the name of java folder that you are using.
+Now, add following content and save the file.
+In case if you are not using `java-8`, please replace `java-8-openjdk-amd64` with the name of java folder that you have installed.

 ```
 # Java Configuration